kaguyalol/UC-BerkeleyCS61b-2014/recap/recap6.md

       private SListNode next;
     }
     ```
-  - Easy to insert/delete at front of list
-  - Hard to insert/delete end of list
   - Insert node to the front of SLinkedList
     ```java
     public class SLink{
       private SListNode head;
       private int size;

       public SLink(){
         head = null;
         size = 0;
       }

       public void insertFront(Object item){
         /*
         * create new SListNode storing a reference to Object item